Nurse Practitioner Undergoes Remarkable Procedure To Eliminate 'Phantom Pain' After Having Hand Amputated

 And that lesson has paid off for Dean – and more than 100 other amputees around the world.

 “The latest tally – a hundred different surgeons have done TMR at 60 different medical centers,” Dumanian said.
-“So the whole field is just blossoming; mushrooming.”
+“So the whole field is just blossoming, mushrooming.”

 Dean now says when her pain ended, her new life began.

 “Since then, I met my husband.
-We got married three months ago, and we bought a house, and we have a puppy,” she said.
+We got married three months ago, and we bought a house.
+And we have a puppy,” she said.
 “Life goes on.
 Life continues.”

-Dean said she loves to stay active and spends a lot of time kayaking, biking, and playing tennis with her husband.
+Dean said she loves to stay active and spends a lot of time kayaking, biking and playing tennis with her husband.